 Mobile phones have proven to be one of the most popular gadgets ever made.
 From the early days of brick-sized devices that barely fitted in a bag let alone a pocket, to the modern smartphones like the world-changing iPhone and the young pretender, the Samsung Galaxy S; people have been demanding more and more from their phones and, to their credit, the developers have been delivering.

-People are now able to send messages, check emails, play games, update their Facebook statuses, catch up on the news and even watch television on their smartphones – oh, and make calls of course – which means people can have everything at their fingertips wherever they are in the world, provided that they have an Internet connection or phone signal (or battery, a major problem with the iPhone as I’m sure you’re all aware).
+People are now able to send messages, check emails, play games, update their Facebook statuses, catch up on the news and even watch television on their smartphones – oh, and make calls of course – which means people can have everything at their fingertips wherever they are in the world, provided that they have an Internet connection through their sim plans or phone signal (or battery, a major problem with the iPhone as I’m sure you’re all aware).
 It now seems as though the developers are looking for new and innovative ways to capture the imagination of the public, providing them with something no other manufacturer could deliver and ensuring that they sell millions of devices around the world.

 This means that there are new software updates to download or new product release media events occurring all the time and one of the biggest in recent times was the unveiling of the latest iPhone, the 6, and its ‘big brother’ the iPhone 6 Plus, (along with the Apple Watch).
 Of course, with each product release comes another one for the collection and another gadget that is put in a drawer or just left on the side “for emergencies.”